Alexey3250/warzone/README.md

 Developed in Python using Flask framework. + SQL, HTML, CSS, JavaScript

+## Features

+- Show your gaming performance
+- Watch history of matches
+- Compare to other players
+- login/logout
+- save your profile

+## Backend

 When you fill the form with your username and platform, you will be redirected to the page with your data.
 Meanwhile on the background the backend calls API and gets your data.
 Data is received in json format and then parsed to flat structure and saved to the SQL database.
 After this page is calling the backend again and getting the data from the database.

 API receives 2 inputs: username and platform: